- Fulbright Awards

 - International travel expenses

 - Accommodation and most meals

 - Sponsorship of a UK Tier 5 visa

 While a Fulbright International Administrators Award only lasts 3 weeks in length, the benefits do not end there.
 Receiving a Fulbright Award opens many doors and provides unparalleled global networking opportunities.
-Over 300,000 Fulbright Awards have been given since the Programme’s inception, and alumni have the opportunity to stay engaged through our extensive alumni networks, including the British Fulbright Scholar Association (BFSA).
+Over 300,000 Fulbright Awards have been given since the Programme’s inception, and alumni have the opportunity to stay engaged through our extensive alumni networks, including the UK Fulbright alumni network.
 Alumni also remain connected to the Programme through on-going social and cultural events, volunteer opportunities, mentoring schemes and much more.

 The Fulbright Commission is seeking applications from US professionals in international and higher education administration.

 - Be qualified international education administrators and senior-level university administrators with substantial responsibility for enhancing the international dimension of their institution.